Azure OIDC Implementation

 Give the certificate a Bitwarden-specific name, and choose an expiration timeframe.

-At this point, you've configured everything you need within the context of the Azure Portal.
-Jump back over to the Bitwarden Web Vault to configure the following fields:
+At this point, you have configured everything you need within the context of the Azure Portal.
+Return to the Bitwarden web vault to configure the following fields:

 |Client ID||Enter the App registration's Application (client) ID, which can be retrieved from the Overview screen.|

 |Client Secret||Enter the Secret Value of the created client secret.|

 |Metadata Address||For Azure implementations as documented, you can leave this field blank.|

 |OIDC Redirect Behavior||Select either Form POST or Redirect GET.|

 |Get Claims From User Info Endpoint||Enable this option if you receive URL too long errors (HTTP 414), truncated URLS, and/or failures during SSO.|